97joseph/Java_Graphics/Game_Code/index.md

 * The two textures are mixed using the **Fresnel Effect**.
 This is achieved by the simple formula for refractivity = max(dot(water_normal, view_direction), 0).
 A higher value results in less reflectivity.
 * To make it look like the water is rippling, we add some distortion to the surface of the water according to a **DuDv Map**.
 We also change the distortion with respect to time for realistic effect.
 * A **Normal Map** that corresponds to the DuDv map is used for uneven specular highlights on the surface of the water based on the ripples.

+## Setup Instructions

+* Add the JARs under lib/jars to your project's libraries.
+This includes LWJGL, SlickUtils and PNGDecoder.
+* Add `-Djava.library.path=lib/natives/` to your JVM options while building.
+* **IMPORTANT** - The native link libraries included are for Linux distributions.
+  For other platforms, you'll need to download them separately from [here](https://sourceforge.net/projects/java-game-lib/files/Official%20Releases/LWJGL%202.9.3/).